 Click on photos to enlarge.

-Although there was talk of forming a quilt group as early as 1980 on Lopez Island, it wasn't until 1984 that a formal group of quilters coalesced.
+Prior to the founding of the quilt guild Enchanted Quilters of Lopez Island, there was the Lopez Needlearts Guild.
+The needle arts guild was organized by the owner of the Lopez quilt shop, Enchanted Needle.
 This particular group of women participated in the making of a fund raising quilt as early as 1981.
 The pattern was Shoo Fly.
-The quilt was to be raffled off at the November 21 Bazaar and the proceeds went to the Lopez Library.
-A photo of this quilt can beseem in the book "Lopez Island Library: sixty Years of Memories" by Lorrie Harrison (2008).
+The quilt was raffled off at the November 21 Bazaar that year with the proceeds going to the Lopez Library.
+A photo of this quilt can be seem in the book "Lopez Island Library: Sixty Years of Memories" by Lorrie Harrison (2008).

 In a letter dated February 1, 1982 to daughter-in-law Karen Alexander, Wini Alexander wrote: